Your conference is approaching and there’s lots to do. Use this conference planning checklist to help.

 27. Recruit session chairs.
 Session chairs make sure sessions run on time and encourage questions after presentations.

 28. Collect presentations and camera-ready submissions.
 Camera-ready means corrected drafts that are ready for publication.
 If you’re collecting presentations before the conference, do this now.
 Or if you’re collecting them onsite, organise a drop-off desk.
-You should be able to do this via your conference management software.
+You should be able to do this via your online management software.

 29. Compile and print your conference book of proceedings.
 This is the official record of your conference.
 You may want to publish your book at the conference or wait till after.